craighurley/vagrant-centos-7-workstation/README.md

-# vagrant-centos-7-workstation
+# vagrant-centos-workstation

-Vagrant project for creating a CentOS-7 workstation.
+Vagrant project for creating a CentOS workstation.

 ## Requirements